oracle/odpi/doc/src/functions/dpiObject.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **obj** [IN] -- the object to which the value is to be appended.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.
 Likewise, if the object does not refer to a collection an error is returned.

     **nativeTypeNum** [IN] -- the native type of the data that is to be